 Our projections show that a strategy of replacing cigarette smoking with vaping would yield substantial life year gains, even under pessimistic assumptions regarding cessation, initiation and relative harm.

-Y’see, by taking a known baseline of data – in this case the prevalence rates from 2016 – they can model possible outcomes based on a variety of scenario inputs.
-Naturally, there’s a few flaws inherent in such a study.
+Y’see, by taking a known baseline of data – in this case, the prevalence rates from 2016 – they can model possible outcomes based on a variety of scenario inputs.
+Naturally, there are a few flaws inherent in such a study.
 The biggest of which is having to make assumptions based on nothing other than historical data (which is hilariously skewed, inconsistent, misinterpreted and often incomplete) and finger-in-the-air guesswork.

 The analysis begins with a Status Quo Scenario for smoking rates and health outcomes.
 E-cigarette Substitution models are then developed in which cigarette use is replaced by vaping.
 Projected mortality and life years lost (LYL) under the Status Quo and E-cigarette Substitution models are compared to determine the public health impact.

 Having some reliable baseline data would, of course, help solidify the substitution models, but of course in the US, reliable data is a misnomer, especially if the data needed has to span decades.
 It is only in the last five or six years that the US has started generating some reasonable data, mostly through the Monitoring The Future survey.
 Other surveys, like the National Youth Tobacco Survey, and CDC are usually used as political tools.
 Surveys, especially area specific ones like a smoking survey, are littered with selection bias, which is why broader surveys are used; like the ONS Lifestyle Survey in the UK, however, it doesn’t give the fine detail that other specific surveys provide.

 There’s another flaw, and it’s quite a significant one.